upronoob/intern_prep-25-/README.md

 # intern_prep-25-
-This is a place where I will be storing all the relevant Intern resources moving forward.
+This is where I will be storing all the relevant Intern resources moving forward.
+Be it all the companies coming for intern, or the resources.
+Playlist of questions, maybe their solutions as well?
+Will ask other friend's to collaborate as well here.